 The Agora is headquartered in Baltimore, Maryland and is basically a group of over 40 people/organizations that produce publications in the industries relating to finances, health, and lifestyle.

-Money Map Press – a company extremely similar to Banyan Hill (whose review you can read here) – is also part of The Agora.
+Money Map Press – a company that’s similar to Banyan Hill (and you can see my review here) – is also part of The Agora.

 Overall, publications from The Agora reach over 4 million people worldwide annually, and collectively bring in over $500 million in revenue.